What is osteopathy?

 Shortly after an OMT treatment you might feel an increase in pain, slight headache, or fatigue.
-These side effects are temporary, and generally disappear within 4 - 24 hours.
+These side effects are temporary, and generally disappear within 4 to 24 hours.
 More seriously, stroke and spinal injury have been reported following manipulation of the neck.
 This complication is extremely rare.

 How can I find a qualified practitioner?

 Locate a licensed D.O. in your area who has been trained in one of the medical schools or teaching hospitals approved by the American Osteopathic Association (AOA): www.osteopathic.org